cjbutcher/portify-client-api-docs/source/includes/bank_connections/_index.md

 }
 ```

-This endpoint returns bank connections, ordered by created_at (most recent first).
-Subsequent pages of results can be retrieved by repeating the request and passing in the continuation token returned by the previous response.
+This endpoint returns up to 50 bank connections per request for a given date.
+Subsequent pages of results can be retrieved by repeating the request and passing in a continuation token, received in the previous response.

 Parameter | Description
 --------- | -----------
 ACCESS_TOKEN | Your application's active access token [required]
 app_id | Your application's app id [required]
+date | The date for which you would like to retrieve records (YYYY-MM-DD) [required]
 continuation_token | The token returned by the previous request, if retrieving a subsequent page of results [optional]